-Contrary to some of its other peers we rate, Action Logement does not benefit from a formal guarantee or a legal provision that ensures timely support from the central government.
-Most of its French peers, which we rate using the same approach, benefit from their status as a public establishment (EPA or EPIC) and cannot go bankrupt or have their assets seized as a result of nonpayment of claims.
-Although Action Logement's institutional framework is solid, the central government is not the ultimate recourse for the group's creditors.
+Contrary to some of its other peers we rate, entities of the Action Logement group don't benefit from a formal guarantee or a legal provision that ensures timely support from the central government.
+Most of its French peers, which we rate using the same approach, benefit from their status as a public establishment (EPA or EPIC5) and cannot go bankrupt or have their assets seized as a result of nonpayment of claims.
+Although Action Logement group's institutional framework is solid, the central government is not the ultimate recourse for the group's creditors.
 This is mitigated by the central government's high involvement and willingness to maintain a functioning system.
 In 2006, when the law raised the PEEC's collecting threshold to 20 employees from 10 employees, the central government awarded a financial compensation (80.25% of a local tax on offices for 10 years).
-Similarly, while the 2019 PACTE law changed the threshold to 50 employees from 20, Action Logement negotiated a new compensation with the government for 2020.
-Another mitigant is the fact that transferring the activity of Action Logement to other entities would require a parliamentary vote, making the substitution of ALS or ALI difficult, which also supports our current rating approach.
+Similarly, while the 2019 PACTE law changed the threshold to 50 employees from 20, the Action Logement group negotiated a new compensation with the government for 2020.
+Another mitigant is the fact that transferring the activity of the Action Logement group to other entities would require a parliamentary vote, making the substitution of ALS or ALI difficult, which also supports our current rating approach.

-Action Logement is becoming a flagship issuer in the bond market.
-Since 2019, ALS has had six issuances, totaling €6.2 billion.
-All of these issuances were labeled as part of ALS' sustainable euro medium-term note (EMTN) programme and attracted a wide-range of international investors.
-In 2023, ALS has already issued a €1.2 billion bond compared with budgeted needs of €2.5 billion for the year.
-From 2024 onwards, ALS plans to add €3.8 billion to reach a debt projection of €11.3 billion, corresponding to the cumulated financing needs for the 2018-22 five-year agreement as well as its Voluntary investment plan, in accordance with the amendment signed with the central government in February 2021.
-As Action Logement's outstanding debt increases and the GRI becomes a bigger and regular issuer, the reputational risk related to a potential default increases, strengthening our view of extraordinary support coming from the central government.
+The Action Logement group is becoming a flagship issuer in the bond market, as ALS has issued a total of \notin 7.2 billion of bonds since 2019.
+Action Logement's Euro Medium-Term Note (EMTN) programme is now set at \notin 9.5 billion to comply with the 2023-27 agreement with the central government.
+From 2024 onwards, ALS plans to issue \notin 2.3 billion of bonds to reach a debt projection of \notin 11.8 billion in 2027.
+All of these issuances were labeled as part of ALS' Sustainable EMTN programme and attracted a wide-range of international investors.
+As Action Logement Services' outstanding debt increases and the GRI becomes a bigger and regular issuer, the reputational risk related to a potential default increases, strengthening our view of extraordinary support coming from the central government.